-All deviations (C, D) and KO requirements scored with a C, non-conformities (Major, KO requirement scored with a D) identified during the audit, are presented in a separate action plan.
+All deviations, B, C, D and KO requirements scored with a B non-conformities (Major, KO requirement scored with a D) identified during the audit, are presented in a separate action plan.

-Following the allocation of a grade, the company has to complete an corrective action plan.
+Following the allocation of a grade, the company has to complete an action plan.
 In this way, the reader of the report can see the non-conformities and deviations and also corrections the company has implemented as well as the corrective actions that the company is initiating.